-Farm is an MMRU licensed dispensary, transitioning into the new recreational framework.
+Farm is an MMRU licensed dispensary, transitioning into the new non-medical framework.

-Farm is a community-based dispensary in the Downtown Eastside.
+Farm is a community-based dispensary in the Downtown Eastside of Vancouver, BC.
 We opened in March of 2015 and received our MMRU license early 2018.
-We believe that adults should have equal access to cannabis and strive to provide a welcoming environment.
+We believe that adults should have equal access to cannabis and strive to provide a welcoming environment to do so.
 Ideally, we look to contribute to a cannabis culture that acknowledges the needs of all individuals while not discriminating against those who experience significant barriers to accessing high quality, clean and affordable cannabis products in a respectfully accessible environment.
 We strive to maintain a safe, calm and positive environment – free from discrimination, bullying, sexism and classism.